 Compliance management: It helps organizations monitor and ensure compliance with policies, procedures, and regulations.

 Data visualization: ProHance offers customizable dashboards and reports that can be used to visualize data and track progress.

 Pricing is provided on request and it varies based on the specific organizational needs.
 The company offers customized pricing based on factors such as the number of users, the features required, and the level of support needed.
-ProHance offers a free trial for interested organizations to test the software before making a commitment.
+ProHance offers a free trial for interested organizations to test the software before committing.
 The free trial includes access to all features and functionalities of the software for a limited period.

 14. Comindware Tracker